BARRETTMEAG/Lucidum/README.md

    0. Reading includes 15 papers and 3 peer reviews that have been found during researching this project.

-   1. Datasets contains: raw nucleotide data for different species that our group has gathered.
+   1. Datasets contains: raw nucleotide data for different genes that our group has gathered.
 The R studio code has been included, showing how these nucleotide data was taken, trimmed, and then became Aligned.

    2. Alignments contains the genetics after trimming and aligning in R.
       - SuperMatrix contains the alignment of all of the taxa.